ac4213/EXPLorableEXPLanations/README.md

 - No reliance on cutting-edge features that might limit accessibility

 This ensures that students can access these learning tools regardless of their technology resources, making quality engineering education more equitable and accessible.

+## Getting Involved

+This is an open-source project.
+We welcome contributions from anyone interested in advancing engineering education.
+You can get involved by reporting issues, suggesting improvements, writing code, creating lab scenarios, and more.
+Check out the CONTRIBUTING.md file for more information.

+## Feedback

+We greatly value feedback from users.
+If you have any suggestions or encounter any problems while using our virtual labs, please open an issue on GitHub.

+## Licence

+This project is licensed under the GNU General Public Licence - see the LICENCE.md file for details.